AllanOricil/esp32-mfa-authenticator/README.md

 	**why?**

-	**R:** People often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.
+	**R:** people often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.

-- encrypt keys and ask for password during resets to decrypt them
+- read encrypted keys from the sd card, and ask for password/pin/fingerprint during resets in order to decipher them

 	**why?**

-	**R:** it is not secure to have secrets stored without protection
+	**R:** it is not secure to have unencrypted secrets stored without protection

-- enable ESP32 to receive secrets via the local network.
+- enable ESP32 to receive secrets via the local network, or a secure channel.

 	**why?**

-	**R:** In order to avoid having to umplug the SD card and pluging it on my computer every time I have to register a new MFA secret.
+	**R:** ease the process of adding new services.
+With this feature I won't need to insert the SD card on my computer. if there is no SD card on the board, the channel to register new services is going to be closed.